JDACS4C-IMPROVE/docs/content/curating_templates_config.rst

 ================================

 Below is an example of a configuration file.
 You should place the values of parameters (IMPROVE, application-specific, and model-specific) under each appropriate section (preprocess, train, and infer).
+The file should be named :code:`mymodel_params.txt` where 'mymodel' is the name of your model.

 .. code-block::